 How long do cam chains last?
 We are no doubt all familiar with people who cheerfully ride around on motorbikes without changing their drive chain for tens of thousands of miles, indeed some of us may well have done the same ourselves.
 In comparison cam chains have a comparatively rarified life, not being exposed to water and dirt and being continuously bathed in oil rather than relying on hapless owners to remember to lubricate them.
 So it's not unreasonable to think they might be good for a long time.

 Running the engine with insufficient tension on the chain can be problematic of course, as the chain can whip around inside the case.
-Here is an example of the telltale wear in the cam chain case of a honda twin cause by an incorrectly tensioned chain:
+Here is an example of the telltale wear in a 6v C90:

 Needless to say in the unlikely event that a chain fails entirely while under load the resulting damage will generally be catastrophic.

 Honda don't specify service limits, at least for our little singles, and try as I might I could find very little information about the normal service limits for cam chains.

 Eventually I came across this quote from a Kawasaki KLX650 shop manual:

 Hold the chain taut with a force of about 49 N (5 kg, 11 lb) in some manner, and measure a 20-link length.
 Since the chain may wear unevenly, take measurement at several places.

 Upper and Lower Camshaft Chain 20-Link Length Standard: 127.00 ~ 127.36 mm

 So based on this rather limited sample of one manual, if the length of a cam chain increases by more than 1.5% it should be replaced.